Explore Courses

 1. Phishing Attacks

-One of the most frequent problems with cybersecurity in the banking sector is phishing assaults.
+One of the most frequent problems with cyber security in banking sector is phishing assaults.
 They can be used to enter a financial institution's network and conduct a more severe attack like APT, which can have a disastrous effect on those organizations (Advanced Persistent Threat).
 In an APT, a user who is not permitted can access the system and use it while going unnoticed for a long time.
 Significant financial, data and reputational losses may result from this.
 According to the survey, phishing assaults on financial institutions peaked in the first quarter of 2021.

 2. Trojans